yzeroy/kalico/docs/Config_Reference.md

 #   velocity" threshold (THIGH) to.
 This is typically used to disable
 #   the "CoolStep" feature at high speeds.
 The default is to not set a
 #   TMC "high velocity" threshold.
+driver_model:
+#   The TMC driver model being used.
+When set, Kalico will
+#   automatically configure the sense_resistor and maximum current values
+#   appropriate for the specified model.
+See the
+#   [TMC Driver Models](TMC_Driver_Models.md) document for available options.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441